kristofferjalen/camunda/CONTRIBUTING.md

 <footer> (optional)
 ```

-Zeebe uses a GitHub Actions workflow to check your commit messages when a pull request is
+Camunda uses a GitHub Actions workflow to check your commit messages when a pull request is
 submitted.
 Please make sure to address any hints from the bot.

 ### Commit message header